c2mon/c2mon/docs/docs/overview/class-device-property.md

 ---
 layout:   post
 title:    Class/Device/Property
-Summary:  This concept provides a different, more object-oriented way of structuring monitoring data coming from C2MON DAQs.
+summary:  This concept provides a different, more object-oriented way of structuring monitoring data coming from C2MON DAQs.
 ---

 The Process/Equipment structure is the original concept within C2MON, and has existed from the very beginning.